Watts-College/cpp-526-template/schedule.md

 ## About Your Instructor

-Play the video below to learn a bit more about your instructor for the course, Jamison Crawford.
+Play the video below to learn a bit more about your instructor for the course, YOUR NAME.

 * Visit his [GitHub](https://github.com/jamisoncrawford) profile
 * View his [RPubs](https://rpubs.com/jamisoncrawford) portfolio